Suggested links

 Is It Safe to Detox From Fentanyl at Home?

-Detoxing from fentanyl abuse at home without some kind of medical guidance isn’t safe.
+Detoxing from fentanyl abuse at home without some medical guidance isn’t safe.
 Aside from the risk of life-threatening withdrawal symptoms, the risk of relapse is high when detoxing from fentanyl alone.

 However, it is possible to receive outpatient detox treatment so that you don’t have to check in to a detox facility for fentanyl withdrawals.